NBA Player Jordan Clarkson Reacts To Nipsey Hussle’s Murder

 — TMZ (@TMZ) April 1, 2019

 Hussle, who was born Ermias Asghedom, met Clarkson face-to-face on a few occasions while Clarkson played for the Lakers.
-During his tenure as a Lakers player, Clarkson said that Hussle often came to the Staples Center and watched the Lakers play their home games, sitting court side.
+During his tenure as a Lakers player, Clarkson said that Hussle often came to the Staples Center and watched the Lakers play their home games, sitting courtside.
 Hussle’s interest in the Lakers is how Clarkson came to first know the rapper.
 Clarkson says he was greatly impacted by Hussle’s work, message, and music, and said Hussle was extremely talented.